Understand Redis data types

 Redis is a data structure server.
 At its core, Redis provides a collection of native data types that help you solve a wide variety of problems, from caching to queuing to event processing.
 Below is a short description of each data type, with links to broader overviews and command references.

-If you'd like to try a comprehensive tutorial, see the Redis data types tutorial.
+If you'd like to try a comprehensive tutorial for each data structure, see their overview pages below.

 Redis strings are the most basic Redis data type, representing a sequence of bytes.
 For more information, see:

 Redis lists are lists of strings sorted by insertion order.
 For more information, see:

 Redis sets are unordered collections of unique strings that act like the sets from your favorite programming language (for example, Java HashSets, Python sets, and so on).
 With a Redis set, you can add, remove, and test for existence in O(1) time (in other words, regardless of the number of set elements).
 For more information, see: